AlphaGit/random-javascript/destroy-me/README.md

 # WHAT'S THIS FOR?

 It completely wrecks the page you're in.
 Slowly.
+And painfully.
+From bottom to top, so you can see the initial words screaming for help.

 # WHY?